amafjarkasi/exercise-landing-page-with-react/README.md

-# React JS Landing Page Example
+# React JS Landing Page Project

-This is an example landing page, built using React JS and bootstrap.
+This is a project landing page, built using React JS and bootstrap.
 Using several components making up rendered page.

 ##### Download the boilerplate using git